Embedding Guide

 Path Resolution

-Module paths are resolved relative to the file containing the load() call:
+Module paths are resolved relative to the file containing the import() call:

 project/